 - ASA certifications will be available (ASA 103, 104, & 114).
 The cost is $200 per certification plus the cost of the textbook and shipping.

-- Included in your flotilla are charter and flotilla fees, including goodie bag, Welcome Reception Pizza party, ASA group dinner, Beach party, “Easy on the Cook” provisioning (7 breakfasts, 7 lunches, and snacks), water, fuel, mooring fees, charter insurance, dinghy with motor, linens, 2 nights hotel, 8 nights aboard, National Parks fees, cruising permits, VISAR fees, gratuity for the charter base staff, and guaranteed fun!
+- Included in your flotilla are charter and flotilla fees, including goodie bag, Welcome Reception, ASA group dinner, Beach party, “Easy on the Cook” provisioning (breakfasts, lunch, and snacks while aboard), water, fuel, mooring fees, charter insurance, dinghy with motor, linens, National Parks fees, cruising permits, VISAR fees, gratuity for the charter base staff, and guaranteed fun!